Code-4-Community/learning-resources/docs/week-3.md

 ## Props
 Looks like things are going well.
 We have successfully displayed John's profile picture, name, favorite color and lucky number.
 Now John's friend Doug wants to display his lucky number on his profile.
 John is happy to help and gives him the `LuckyNum` component we made.
-However, Doug's lucky number is not the same as John's so Doug cannot use the `LuckNum` component!
+However, while John's favorite number is 7, Doug's favorite number is 10, so he can't use the `LuckyNum` component!
 John has a solution: use props.

 ### What are Props and why use them?
 Props are a nice way of making your components reusable.
 Instead of hard coding all of our data and information